dscolby/CausalELM.jl/docs/src/index.md

 estimate a causal effect, get a summary from the model, and test the robustness of the model.
 CausalELM includes estimators for interupted time series analysis, G-Computation, double machine learning, S-Learning, T-Learning, X-Learning, R-learning, and doubly robust estimation.
-Underlying all these estimators are extreme learning machines.
-Like tree-based learners, which are often used in causal machine learning, extreme learning machines are simple and can capture non-linear relationships.
-However, unlike random forests or other ensemble models, they essentially only require two hyperparameters—the number of neurons, and the L2 penalty (when using regularization)—which are automatically tuned when estimate_causal_effect! is called.
-This makes CausalELM both very simple and very powerful for estimating treatment effects.
+Underlying all these estimators are bagged extreme learning machines.
+Extreme learning machines are a single layer feedfoward neural network that relies on randomized weights and least squares optimization, making them expressive, simple, and computationally efficient.
+Combining them with bagging reduces the variance due to their randomized weights and provides a form of regularization that does not have to be tuned through cross validation.These attributes make CausalELM a very simple and powerful package for estimating treatment effects.

 ### Features
 *   Estimate a causal effect, get a summary, and validate assumptions in just four lines of code
-*   All models automatically select the best number of neurons and L2 penalty
+*   Bagging improves performance and reduces variance without the need to tune a regularization parameter
 *   Enables using the same structs for regression and classification
 *   Includes 13 activation functions and allows user-defined activation functions
 *   Most inference and validation tests do not assume functional or distributional forms
 *   Implements the latest techniques form statistics, econometrics, and biostatistics
-*   Works out of the box with arrays or any data structure that implements teh Tables.jl interface
+*   Works out of the box with arrays or any data structure that implements the Tables.jl interface
 *   Codebase is high-quality, well tested, and regularly updated

 ### What's New?